 “Thanks,” she said brusquely.
 She let the moment pass, waiting until Alex burst into the room.
 She only knew it was Alex by his size, because the man inside the costume was completely obscured by an all-black coverall and gas mask.
 The outfit was more heavily armored than hers, with military body armor and a thick knee brace on his right leg.
 However, it was still a lot slimmer than British special forces uniform she figured it was based on.
 But no way was he going out without it being night in that thing – or heavily raining.

 “Yo, I look like the boogeyman!” he exclaimed, voice muffled and distorted.
 “Terrifying, right?”

 “As terrifying as you’ll ever be, Alex!”
 Fritz called from back in the men’s room.

-Fritz trotted out himself after a moment or two, still pulling at the costume in places.
+Fritz trotted out after a moment or two, still pulling at the costume in places.
 Even in a mostly white, form-fitting outfit and a domino mask, Fritz still looked like Fritz.
 If anything, it only emphasized his small stature, gold highlights seeming to outline his form.
 On his chest was, predictably enough, a prism emblem refracting golden light into its constitute parts.

 “I think I’d rather be light on my feet,” he said, turning in place to look at himself.

 Jessica snorted loudly.
 “Wo-ow.
 Very subtle, Fritz.
 I hope you’re not seriously trying to protect your identity.”